dinowang/figma-cloudarchitect/src/powerpoint/README.md

 ### 2. Build Add-in

-Icons are copied from the prebuild system during the build process:
+UI and icons are generated from the prebuild system during the build process:

 ```bash
 # From project root